 Due to the chemicals released when burning wood, some places may prohibit or restrict your wood-burning appliances.
 You may have to consider upgrading to a newer model certified by the Environmental Protection Agency (EPA).
 They include specially design catalytic combustors that clean the exhaust gas and generate more heat.
 This will also help prevent creosotes from building up.

 Another method of heating is solar powered.
 Active solar heating uses the solar energy to heat a fluid, either a liquid or air, and transfer the heat into the interior of your home.
-If the solar system cannot provide the entire amount of energy needed you may need a back up system.
-Space heaters are also a common winter heating solution.
+That said, if the solar system cannot provide the entire amount of energy needed, you may need a back up system.
+Space heaters are a common winter heating solution.
 They work well for heating a certain room or area, depending on the heater’s size, and can run off electricity, propane, natural gas, or kerosene.
-However, these space heaters if used incorrectly can be dangerous so make sure you know of all the safety requirements before using any type of heating method.
+However, these space heaters if used incorrectly can be dangerous so make sure you know of all the safety requirements before use.